SegersIan/knowledge-base/software-architecture/architecture-styles/pipeline.md

 ## Description

-Known as the underlying principle behind Unix terminal shell languages, those who dable in functional programming will also see parallells.
+Known as the underlying principle behind Unix terminal shell languages, those who dabble in functional programming will also see parallel's.
 MapReduce is also a popular concept following this style.
 An entire **process** is built up from pipes and filters to deliver a certain functionality.

 The power of **composition** is key in this architectural style.